AliceWonderMiscreations/FlossWoff2/doc/TRIPPYID.md

 ----------------

 Google has tons of money and tons of servers, they own large portions of the Internet backbone.
-Their fonts servers are fast and always will be fast.
+Their font servers are fast and always will be fast.

 If you use Fonts.TrippyId.com for fonts, some of your users will take a hit on page load performance.